Please note: the digital learning environment of this course can be found in Brightspace. For enrolment information, click here.

 Mode of instruction

-- Required preparation by students: prepare the prescribed assignments (see Blackboard for more information)
+Required preparation by students: prepare the prescribed assignments (see Brightspace for more information)

 - written exam (in English) consisting of a number of fact-specific questions and problem questions.